lk-geimfari/awesomo/languages/D.md

-## Alphabetical index of projects in Python:
+## Alphabetical index of projects in D:

 |       |       |       |       |       |       |       |
 |---    |---    |---    |---    |---    |---    |    ---|